vivster7/forkserver/README.md

 If you only change a test file, you can resume at checkpoint #3.
 If you change some application code, you can resume at checkpoint #2.
 If you change the 3rd party packages, you can resume at checkpoint #1.

-Currently, this configuration only lives in code, but a good future project would be to make this configuration declarative and read from a config file.
+Currently, the configuration for three distinct checkpoints lives in code, but a good future project would be to make this configuration declarative and read from a config file.

 ## Known caveats